derroman/salesforce-user-switcher/README.md

 - Login access policies must be configured for system administrators.
 - Check Setup --> Security --> "Login Access Policies" and make sure "Administrators Can Log in as Any User" is enabled
+- This extension does not work with Salesforce Profession Edition, because it does not support login access policies
 - When you logout as a user, you might have to completely re-login again.
 This is a setting, which can be configured in your Salesforce org as described in this help article:
   [System administrator gets logged out when they use 'Login as User'](https://help.salesforce.com/s/articleView?id=000381482&type=1)